Ferriit/OwO-lang/owo_spec.md

 4. loop - An infinite loop that loops between the following squiggly brackets. (`loop {}` is the same as `while (true) {}`)
 5. brk - Breaks out of a loop.
 The same as `break` in most languages
 6. jump - The same as `goto`.
 Jumps to a specified label
+8. imp - Import an OwOVM library or another OwO script either by its path or by looking in PATH.
+It's indicated the same way as in C with <> and ""

 ## Variables: